johnsogg/cs2270/homeworks/Resources/UTFramework/README.md

 UTFramework
 ==================

-*Author:* Alec G Thilenius
+Author: Alec G Thilenius
-*Version:* 1.2.2
+Version: 1.2.2

 A simple unit testing framework designed to be bundled with homework assignments.
-The framework itself (UTFramework.h and UTFramework.cpp) should not be edited by students.
+The Framework is also being used as a back end driver for RetroGrade, the online grading system create by Gabe.
+These files will be updated when a new release has been tested and stabilize.

 Support
 -------